How the Curative PPO and EPO Plans Work

 Short-Term Prescriptions

-For short-term prescriptions, you can fill your prescriptions through retail pharmacies.
-Find the nearest pharmacy by visiting express-scripts.com/teaminc or calling 855-778-1495
+For short-term prescriptions (30-day supply), you can fill your prescriptions through retail pharmacies.
+Find the nearest network pharmacy by visiting curative.comn/teaminc or calling the Customer Care number on your ID card.

 Long-Term Prescriptions

-Maintenance drugs are drugs you take for long-term or chronic conditions, such as blood pressure medication.
-All TEAM medical plans offer savings when you get 90-day supplies of these medications.
+Maintenance drugs are drugs you take for long-term or chronic conditions, such as insulin for diabetes or blood pressure medication.
+Curative medical plans offer savings when you get 90-day supplies of these medications.

 You have two ways to get your prescriptions: